MarioMontanuy/Communication-Services-and-Security/README.md

 # EXERCISE 1.
 COMMUNICATION SERVICES AND SECURITY

 # EXERCISE 2
 The folder ex2 stores the resolution of this section, followed by some test.
 You can check the way to execute the script using the following command:

-python3 ex2/WFQ.py -h
+python ./ex2/WFQ.py -h

+Example:

+python ./ex2/WFQ.py -b 50,30,20 -f ./ex2/test1.txt

 # EXERCISE 3